dthaler/iftype-reg/draft-thaler-iftype-reg.md

 registries are available.
 The MIB and YANG modules are not separate registries, and the same values are always present in all formats of the same registry.

-CURRENT: The confusion stems in part due to the fact that the IANA "Protocol Registries"
+The confusion stemmed in part from the fact that the IANA "Protocol Registries"
-{{protocol-registries}} lists the YANG and MIB module formats separately, as if they were separate registries.
-However, the entries for the yang-if-type and iana-tunnel-type YANG modules say "See ifType definitions registry." and "See tunnelType registry (mib-2.interface.ifTable.ifEntry.ifType.tunnelType)." respectively, although the entry for the IANAifType-MIB has no such note.
+{{protocol-registries}} listed the YANG and MIB module formats separately, as if they were separate registries.
+However, the entries for the yang-if-type and iana-tunnel-type YANG modules said "See ifType definitions registry." and "See tunnelType registry (mib-2.interface.ifTable.ifEntry.ifType.tunnelType)." respectively, although the entry for the IANAifType-MIB had no such note.

-PROPOSED: It is proposed to clarify the relationship for the ifType and tunnelType registries as follows:
+This document clarifies the relationship for the ifType and tunnelType registries with the following actions:

 1. Add the following note to the entry for the IANAifType-MIB at {{protocol-registries}}:
   "This is one of the available formats of the ifType and tunnelType registries."